PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 * Copy a queue url from SQS service for the next command.
 * Verify that you got a message in sqs service interface.

-Example of the send message command: https://docs.aws.amazon.com/cli/latest/reference/sqs/send-message.html
+Example of sending message command: https://docs.aws.amazon.com/cli/latest/reference/sqs/send-message.html

 #### VPC via Cloudformation

 * Create a vpc with template.
-* Compare vpc from CloudFormation with manually vpc from taks 1.
+* Compare vpc from CloudFormation with manually vpc from task 1.
 * Create a vpc setup from step 1 via cloudformation.
 * Test it in the same way with ec2 instances.